11 October 2017

 The practice has also completed more than a dozen projects in London, ranging in size from the vast Heathrow Terminal 5 to the finely crafted Berkeley Hotel Entrance.
 Housing projects have spanned the capital; from Stirling Prize-nominated Neo Bankside at Southbank, Merano on the Albert Embankment, and Riverlight at Nine Elms, to the innovative modular social housing constructed at Y:Cube and PLACE/Ladywell in south London.

 Currently, the practice is working on around twenty projects, including International Quarter London in Stratford, the Macallan Distillery in Speyside, and Lyon Airport.
-A full list of current projects is available here

 The practice will celebrate with staff and close friends tonight at a party hosted at the Design Museum.
 A short film has also been made for the practice by Pentagram.